Skip to content

 Initial set up

-I have dropped links to the DSM7.1 / 7 initial set up guides below, follow these in order to get your media directories, Docker user and the “synobridge” set up.
-The versions on my new guides are for DSM7.2 and up so can be skipped.
+I have dropped links to the DSM7.1 / 7 initial set up guides below, follow these in order to get your media directories, Docker user, and the “synobridge” user defined network set up.

 Folder Setup